xan86/hassioEcosystem/tasmotaSwitchSensor.md

 ### Can be REED, PIR, button, switch, at pin status change send mqtt message

 ## Tasmota configuration
-Configure module with Switch1 to corrisponding GPIO in console configure MQTT topic camera/sensori
+Configure module with Switch1 to corrisponding GPIO in console.
+Configure MQTT topic camera/sensori.

 > ON \<trigger\> DO \<command\> [ENDON | BREAK]